Roy Randall

 Roy Earl "Red" Randall (April 26, 1904 – May 18, 1974) was an American football player, coach of football, basketball, and baseball, and college athletics administrator.
-He grew up in Brockton, Massachusetts, and played at the quarterback position on the undefeated 1926 Brown Bears football team that became known as the "Iron Men" and compiled a 9–0–1 record.
-He was selected by the All-America Board as the first-team quarterback on the 1926 College Football All-America Team.
+He grew up in Brockton, Massachusetts, and played quarterback on the undefeated 1926 Brown Bears football team that became known as the "Iron Men" and compiled a 9–0–1 record.
+The All-America Board selected him as the first-team quarterback on the 1926 College Football All-America Team.
 In the 1930s, he became a football, basketball, and baseball coach, and later athletic director, at Haverford College in suburban Philadelphia.
 He retired in 1969.